stevenhair/polyglot-weather/typescript/README.md

 ## Running
 1. Set your API key as an environment variable named `FREEGEOIP_API_KEY`
+2. Run `npm run build`.
+This transpiles from TypeScript to JavaScript.
-2. Run `./index.js`.
-For a full list of options, run `./index.js -h`.
+3. Run `node dist/index.js`.
+For a full list of options, pass the `--help` flag.